Nate James (basketball)

-Nate James (born August 7, 1977) is an American former basketball player and former head coach at Austin Peay State University.
+Nathaniel Drake James Jr. (born August 7, 1977) is an American former basketball player and former head coach at Austin Peay State University.
 He played college basketball for the Duke Blue Devils.

 College career

 James, a 6 ft 6 in swingman out of Saint John's at Prospect Hall, played for coach Mike Krzyzewski at Duke from 1996 to 2001.
 After appearing sparingly as a freshman, James suffered a medical redshirt in his sophomore season after six games.
 Returning in the 1998–99 season, James became a key reserve for the Blue Devils' 1999 Final Four team, averaging 5.0 points and 2.6 rebounds in 14.7 minutes per game.

 In his junior year, James was named co-captain of the 1999–2000 team with Chris Carrawell and Shane Battier.
 He also moved into the starting lineup and upped his averages to 11.0 points and 4.5 rebounds per game.
 As a senior, James was again named co-captain and led the Blue Devils to the 2001 NCAA championship.
 He was named third team All-Atlantic Coast Conference and tallied 12.3 points and 5.2 rebounds per game for the Blue Devils.
 During his time at Duke, James scored 1,116 points and due to his redshirt year became the first player in ACC history to be a member of five regular-season conference championships.